csnd50/store-api/README.md

 Endpoints
 The API provides the following endpoints:

-Please keep in mind that for each endpoint, there will be clear instructions on how to send the required information.(^_-)
+Please keep in mind that for each endpoint, there will be clear instructions on how to send the required information just send an empty request and you will get the required information.(^_-)

 1. Sign Up